Are you fascinated about policy issues at the intersection of science and diplomacy?

 The American Association for the Advancement of Science (AAAS) Center for Science Diplomacy is pleased to announce an opportunity for early-career researchers to be resident at the Center to conduct short-term, independent research as a research scholar.
 Research topics will be jointly developed between the scholar and the Center in policy areas at the intersection of science and technology and diplomacy.

 This program operates on a continuous basis, with the Center hosting one research scholar at any given time for a duration of three to no more than six months.
 Applications are accepted on a rolling basis.
 Compensation or coverage of research-related expenses will be provided.
-The research scholar is not eligible for employment benefits. ***Please note that applications received are currently being considered for late-2014 or later starts***
+The research scholar is not eligible for employment benefits. ***Please note that applications received are currently being considered for mid-2015 or later start dates***

 To apply, please click here .